 One common method is to mix a solution of sulfur dioxide and a solution of sodium carbonate, and then heat the mixture.
 The heat causes the reaction to occur, and the products – sodium sulfite and carbon dioxide – are formed.

-The reaction can also be catalyzed by the presence of certain compounds, such as sulfuric acid.
+The reaction can also be catalysed by the presence of certain compounds, such as sulfuric acid.
 The reaction can also be carried out in a reactor with a specific type of catalyst.
 The byproduct CO2 can be separated by bubbling through water.
+13

 It can also be made by dissolving sodium carbonate with sulfur dioxide, this is called the Solvay process.

 It’s important to note that the production of this compound requires the handling of chemicals and it should be done under professional and safe conditions.
 It’s not recommended to make this at home.

 What is the Difference Between Sodium Sulfite and Sodium Sulfate?

 Sometimes these two get mixed up, and it’s easy to see why for those of us who are chemically uninitiated when their spelling is so similar.
 However, just one letter difference can mean dramatic differences in chemical structure and end-use cases.

 Sodium sulfite and sodium sulfate are two different compounds that have some similarities but are also distinct in their properties and uses.